markshannon/pep622-critique/README.md

 4. Implement a "switch" statement, which is just syntactic sugar for a chain of `elif`s.
 5. Implement more powerful unpacking syntax, for example zero-or-one matches, or named matches.

-See [Possible switch statement](./switch.md) for details of a possible switch statement.
+See [Possible switch statement](./switch.md) for conjecture regarding a possible switch statement.

 ## Failings

-PEP 622 is large and complicated, which makes it far to easy to make mistakes.
+PEP 622 is large and complicated, which makes it far too easy to make mistakes.
-Many features that might be assumed to do one thing, in fact do another; silently changing the meaning of the program rather than failing.
+Many features that might be assumed to do one thing in fact do another, silently changing the meaning of the program rather than failing.

 ### Handling of booleans

-Any match involving booleans and ints must match on `case bool()`, not `case True` or case `False` and must do so before any `case int()`, `case 0`, or `case 1`.
+Any match involving booleans and ints must match on `case bool()`, not `case True` or case `False`, and must do so before any `case int()`, `case 0`, or `case 1`.
 This is surprising and dangerous.

-Starting with the json decoder code as an example:
+Starting with the JSON encoder code as an example:

 ```python
     ...